-To achieve environmental compliance, the IBR program is committed to meeting federal, state, and local laws and regulations for protecting the natural, built, and cultural environment.
+To achieve environmental compliance, the IBR program is committed to meeting federal, state and local laws and regulations for protecting the natural, developed and cultural environment.

 The IBR program will seek opportunities to enhance communities and the environment within the scope of the program activities.